harryw1248/cpAI_EECS_498/documentation_backend_client.md

 Google Dialogflow requires that the backend uses HTTP over TLS.
 You can either configure your EC2 instance to forward all HTTP requests to HTTPS after running the backend app on port 80 or directly run the python app on port 443.
 As a work around, you may also run `ngrok` which can forward all external traffic to our EC2 instance over HTTP/TLS.

-5. Make sure that "Webhook" fullfillment url on Dialogflow console is pointing to the url of this backend.
+5. Make sure that "Webhook" fullfillment url on Dialogflow console is pointing to the url of this backend (please refer to the platform documentation).